How to write apology email to back clients

 Some marketer makes a blunder: instead of explanation, they’ll give a list of excuses.

+How to apologize in an email correctly?
 Imagine you can’t answer the clients.
 They are disappointed and want to leave you.
 Your task is to explain the situation for returning the client’s trust.
 The list of questions to you should be such:

 - We didn’t answer the client, why?